albertkawmi/pong/README.md

 let rightPaddleX = canvasWidth - paddleWidth;
 let rightPaddleY = (canvasHeight - paddleHeight) / 2;
 ```
-This tells the game where paddles are position at the start.
+This tells the game where paddles are positioned at the start.

 ## 6 Create our main gameLoop function
 ```javascript